If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 Now, what to do about the situation?

-Don’t force the issue, just have your husband play lots of games and cuddling time and maybe some quieter games, with lots of smiling and eye contact.
-Peepo games are a good way to create fun, and teach him to understand people come back – just make them funny not scarey.
+Don’t force the issue; just have your husband play lots of games, cuddling time, and maybe some quieter games, with lots of smiling and eye contact.
+Peepo games are a good way to create fun and teach him to understand people come back – just make them funny, not scarey.

-The one thing NOT to do is to try to force your son to “get used to” his dad by, for example, have him hold him although he is obviously scared.
+The one thing NOT to do is to try to force your son to “get used to” his dad by, for example, having him hold him, although he is obviously scared.
 This can make things even worse.
 So take it step by step at a pace that makes your son comfortable.

-Don’t worry, he will gain trust again with his father, and as he develops his own personality more and more you will notice lots of ways your twins are different.
+Don’t worry; he will gain trust again with his father, and as he develops his personality more and more, you will notice many ways your twins are different.

 Paula